konrad/annotation_helper_web_app/README.md

 an feature entry of "my_little_test" will be created and can by modified.
 On the presented page you can confirm or reject the entry.
-You can also set an off-set of -3 to +3 (e.g. if a TSS is predicted some nucleotides up- or downstream of its actual position).
-You can also directly confirm or recect entris by calling the URL
+You can also set an off-set of -3 to +3 (e.g. if a TSS is predicted some nucleotides up- or downstream of its actual position) and fuzziness (if the TSS is not discretely located at a single location).
+You can also directly confirm or reject entries by calling the URL

 http://127.0.0.1:5000/confirm/my_little_test